Online Safety and Media Regulation Act 2022

 Last updated on

-In addition, on 18 May 2021, Government approved the integration of the Broadcasting (Amendment) Bill, 2019, into the OSMR Bill and the introduction of three further Heads of Bill.
+On 18 May 2021, Government approved the integration of the Broadcasting (Amendment) Bill, 2019, into the OSMR Bill and the introduction of three further Heads of Bill.

-• briefing and feedback from the National Advisory Council for Online Safety National Advisory Council for Online Safety.
+• briefing and feedback from the National Advisory Council for Online Safety National Advisory Council for Online Safety;

-In the context of this legislation, harmful online content includes a range of offence-specific harmful online content, that being online content which is linked to one or more of 42 existing criminal offences in Irish law.
-For example, this includes online content by which someone distributes or publishes a threatening or grossly offensive communication about another person, or sends a threatening or grossly offensive communication to another person, contrary to the relevant offences from the Harassment, Harmful Communications and Related Offences Act 2020 , or Coco’s Law.
+For example, it includes online content by which someone distributes or publishes a threatening or grossly offensive communication about another person, or sends a threatening or grossly offensive communication to another person, contrary to the relevant offences from the Harassment, Harmful Communications and Related Offences Act 2020 , or Coco’s Law.

 - Serious cyber-bullying material;